remnawave/panel/docs/install/panel-security/tinyAuth-for-nginx.md

 ## Installation

-Now it's time to create our docker compose file which can be as simple as this:
+Now it's time to add TinyAuth to your existing docker-compose.yml file or create a new one.
+If creating a new file, don't forget to add the `services:` section.
+The configuration can be as simple as this:

 ```yaml title="docker-compose.yml"
 tinyauth: